GitDano007/GoodReadMeGenerator2/README.md

 ## Installation
-asdf
+test

 ## Usage
-asf
+test

 ## Licenses
-This application is covered under BSD 3-Clause 'New' or 'Revised' License.
+This application is covered under MIT License.

 ## Contributing
-asdf
+tet

 ## Tests
-sadf
+test

 ## Questions
-For any further questions, feel free to contact me on GitHub at http://github.com/asdf or send me an email at: asf.
+For any further questions, feel free to contact me on GitHub at http://github.com/test or send me an email at: test.